apache/incubator-retired-edgent-samples/template/README.md

 An Edgent Application template project.

-Clone this template project to start your Edgent application project.
+Clone this template project folder to create your Edgent application project.

 The project's pom supports